Effect of stellar rotation on the development of post-shock instabilities during core-collapse supernovae: Conclusion and discussion

 \item By contrast, for $\chi\lesssim 5$, where the advection has a strong influence on the growth of convection, rotation increases the growth rate of both SASI and the convective instability.
 The increase in the SASI growth rate with rotation was well known in the absence of heating \citep{YamasakiFoglizzo2008,Kazeroni+2017,Blondin+2017} and is here shown to hold in the presence of neutrino heating.
 On the other hand, this behaviour was not expected for the convective instability, which was generally thought to be hampered by rotation.
-The destabilising effect of rotation on convection in this regime leads to a decrease with rotation of the value of $\chi$ at marginal stability.
+The destabilising effect of rotation on convection in this regime leads to a decrease of the value of $\chi$ defining marginal stability.
 We interpret this effect as a residual influence of an advective-acoustic cycle which acts to reinforce convective motions close to the transition between convection and SASI.

 \item We observe two different effects of rotation on the dominant scale, depending on the instability mechanism that dominates without rotation.
-For SASI, the dominant $m$ increases with rotation (as in \citealp{YamasakiFoglizzo2008} and \citealp{Blondin+2017}), while it decreases for the convective instability.
-The diminution of the dominant azimuthal number $m$ as rotation is increased was not expected to occur as it does.
-Indeed, in our case, not only are large $m$ disadvantaged by rotation, but there is a heating domain for which small $m$ are advantaged by rotation. \end{itemize}
+For SASI, the dominant $m$ increases with rotation (as in \citealp{YamasakiFoglizzo2008} and \citealp{Blondin+2017}), while it decreases for the convective instability. \end{itemize}